 Customer satisfaction is a term used in marketing world that measures how products or services supplied by a company meet or surpass a customer’s expectation.
 It serves as a metric to manage and improve businesses by marketers and business owners.
 It’s founded that a staggering 75% of marketing managers vouch for customer satisfaction as one of the most useful metrics for monitoring and evaluating business growth.

 Although there are many reasons why customer satisfaction attainment is imperative for every business,I shall only mention the top 5 ones:

 1. It is the main criterion for customer loyalty

-Customer satisfaction is the best indicator of the likelihood and probability of future purchases that can be made by the customer.
+Customer satisfaction is the best indicator of the likelihood and probability of future purchases made by the customer.
 Using a scale of 1 to 10 as your customers to rate their satisfaction which will eventually lead to segmenting them as repeat customers and brand advocates.
-Customers who give a score of 7 and above, can be considered satisfied, and you can bank on them to come back and make repeat purchases.
+Customers who give a score of 7 and above, consider satisfied, and you can bank on them to come back and make repeat purchases.
 Customers who rate you a 9 or 10 are your potential brand ambassadors.
 Be cautious of ratings 6 and below, which indicates that customers are not happy and have a risk of leaving as well.
 These customers must be your immediate focus, follow up with them and try to find out what can make them happy.
-Thus, we see how customer satisfaction proves to be beneficial in providing with insights on customer buying behaviour.
+Thus, we see how it proves to be beneficial in providing with insights on customer buying behaviour.

 2. It acts as a point of differentiation